medic/cht-docs/content/en/apps/guides/data/analytics/setup.md

 To remove all the data volumes, add `-v` at the end of this command.

 ## Setup Superset
 To build data visualization dashboards, follow the [Superset instructions](https://superset.apache.org/docs/installation/installing-superset-using-docker-compose/) to run Superset and connect it to the PostgreSQL database.
+Medic recommends adding a way to track Superset changes via a git repository to make it easier to track changes over time and potentially catch and remediate bugs and regressions.
+This [guide](https://www.restack.io/docs/superset-knowledge-apache-superset-dashboard-code) provides instructions on how to manage Superset dashboards with as code.